No. 8 Kentucky tops No. 15 Auburn 73-66 to clinch SEC title

 Auburn: The Tigers still have a good chance to earn one of the top four seeds and a double bye for the SEC Tournament.
 But the loss leaves little room for error over the final two contests with one game separating four schools in the standings.

 Kentucky: The Wildcats claimed their 49th SEC regular-season title and the No. 1 seeding for next month’s tournament in Nashville.
+It was also their sixth in 11 seasons under coach John Calipari and first since 2017.
 Most importantly, they capped February by avenging their last loss against the Tigers that opened the month.

+“I never stopped believing in this group,” Calipari said.
+“I said we would be fine.
+I didn’t know we would get to this point.”

 UP NEXT